livechat/livechat-public-docs/site/content/new-js-api/examples.md

 ## Prefill username and email

-Set customer name and email using users login and email.
+Set the Customers name and email using their login and email.

 ```js
 var user = JSON.parse(localStorage.getItem('user'))